 The Apple iPad Pro screen has a better color accuracy with a higher refresh rate, the Apple Pencil has a superior writing and drawing experience, the iPad Pro is a more powerful processor.

 On the flip side, the Surface Pro 7 has more ports and connectivity options, supports an external SD card, and has a built-in stand at the back which massively improves the user experience.

 Talking of the price – Both the Apple iPad Pro and the Microsoft Surface Pro 7 are very closely priced.
 The base variants of these tablets are available at reasonable prices but as you get some upgrades the price increases rapidly.

 In a nutshell, you are getting two of the most advanced and premium drawing tablets in the market and the price you pay reflects that.

 So if you have to choose one of the two tablets as an artist, we would say this – If you are one of those artists who really need Windows 10 and can’t live without your favorite desktop drawing application – get Microsoft Surface Pro 7.

-But if you are looking for the best of the best drawing device with top of the line features, very capable stylus and great battery life and you are happy with the choices of drawing apps available on iPadOS – get the Apple iPad Pro.
+But if you are looking for the best of the best drawing device with top-of-the-line features, a very capable stylus, and great battery life and you are happy with the choices of drawing apps available on iPadOS – get the Apple iPad Pro.

 Compare Prices and select varients